Gintare1985/Red-Wine-Quality-Project/README.md

 #### Suggestions for improvement:

-* For explanatory purposes we sought for the simplest model for better interpretability, however, failing with assumptions for Ordinal and Multiple Linear Regression models make us conclude that further we should experiment including nonlinear terms of the predictors, search for meaningful interaction terms that could help us better capture nonlinearity in predictors-response relationship.
+* For explanatory purposes we sought for the simplest models for better interpretability, however, failing with assumptions for Ordinal and Multiple Linear Regression models make us conclude that further we should experiment including nonlinear terms of the predictors, search for meaningful interaction terms that could help us better capture nonlinearity in predictors-response relationship.

-* Receiving more data for rarer wine quality samples could help as improve our final binary Logistic regression model and ensure model's robustness.
+* Receiving more data for rarer wine quality samples could help as improve our models to ensure their robustness.